-This prospectus supplement, the accompanying prospectus and the information incorporated by reference herein and therein may contain forwardlooking statements that involve risks and uncertainties.
+This prospectus supplement, the accompanying prospectus and the information incorporated by reference herein and therein may contain forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts are forward-looking statements.
 These statements are made under the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-You can identify these forwardlooking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "likely to," "potential," "continue" or other similar expressions.
+You can identify these forward-looking statements by words or phrases such as "may," "will," "expect," "anticipate," "aim," "estimate," "intend," "plan," "believe," "likely to," "potential," "continue" or other similar expressions.
 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
 These forward-looking statements include, but are not limited to, statements about:

-- the timing of initiation and completion, and the progress of our drug discovery and research programs; - the timing and likelihood of regulatory filings and approvals; - our ability to advance our drug candidates into drugs, and the successful completion of clinical trials; - the approval, pricing and reimbursement of our drug candidates; - the commercialization of our drug candidates; - the market opportunities and competitive landscape of our drug candidates; - the payment, receipt and timing of any milestone payments in relation to the licensing agreements; - estimates of our costs, expenses, future revenues, capital expenditures and our needs for additional financing; - our ability to attract and retain senior management and key employees; - our future business development, financial condition and results of operations; - future developments, trends, conditions and competitive landscape in the industry and markets in which we operate; - our strategies, plans, objectives and goals and our ability to successfully implement these strategies, plans, objectives and goals; - our ability to continue to maintain our market position in China's biopharmaceutical and biotechnology industries; - our ability to identify and integrate suitable acquisition targets; and - changes to regulatory and operating conditions in our industry and markets.
+- the timing of initiation and completion, and the progress of our drug discovery and research programs; - the timing and likelihood of regulatory filings and approvals; - our ability to advance our drug candidates into drugs, and the successful completion of clinical trials; - the approval, pricing and reimbursement of our drug candidates; - the commercialization of our drug candidates; - the market opportunities and competitive landscape of our drug candidates; - the payment, receipt and timing of any milestone payments in relation to the licensing agreements; - · estimates of our costs, expenses, future revenues, capital expenditures and our needs for additional financing; - our ability to attract and retain senior management and key employees; - our future business development, financial condition and results of operations; - future developments, trends, conditions and competitive landscape in the industry and markets in which we operate; - our strategies, plans, objectives and goals and our ability to successfully implement these strategies, plans, objectives and goals; - our ability to consummate the listings of our securities on other stock exchanges; - · our ability to continue to maintain our market position in China's biopharmaceutical and biotechnology industries; - our ability to identify and integrate suitable acquisition targets; - · changes to regulatory and operating conditions in our industry and markets; and - potential impact of COVID-19 pandemic on our current and future business development, financial condition and results of operations.